How to send your transcripts.

-At some point during the application process, you will need to request and provide all of your transcripts to your prospective school.
-Fortunately, Indiana has made this process free and easy for high school transcripts.
-Here’s additional information:
+At some point during the application process, you will need to request and provide a transcript to your prospective school.
+Fortunately, Indiana has made this process free and easy.
+Below are some tips on how to send transcripts.

-Indiana e-Transcript enables you to send your high school transcripts electronically to ANY school worldwide.
+Indiana e-Transcript enables Indiana students to send their high school transcripts electronically to ANY school worldwide.
 It’s safe, secure, convenient (24/7), and free.

 This service is provided to Indiana students and families by the Indiana Commission for Higher Education (ICHE) and the Indiana Department of Education (IDOE).
-For more information, contact the Transfer Indiana Central Office at email@example.com or 765-285-5810.
+For more information, contact the Commission at email@example.com or 317-232-1070.

 To transfer college credits, you will need to order your transcript through the Registrar’s office at the institution you plan to transfer from.